Crime in Ghana

 Officers of the Ghana Police Service.

 Crime in Ghana is investigated by the Ghana Police Service.
+Ghana has a low crime rate.

 Crime by type

 Murder

 Ghana had a murder rate of 1.68 per 100,000 population in 2011.

 Human trafficking

 Ghana is a country of origin, transit, and destination for women and children subjected to trafficking in persons, specifically forced labor and forced prostitution.
 The nonconsensual exploitation of Ghanaian citizens, particularly children, is more common than the trafficking of foreign migrants.
 The movement of internally trafficked children is either from rural to urban areas, or from one rural area to another, as from farming to fishing communities.

 Ghanaian boys and girls are subjected to conditions of forced labor within Ghana in fishing, domestic servitude, street hawking, begging, portering, and agriculture.
 Ghanaian girls, and to a lesser extent boys, are subjected to commercial sexual exploitation within Ghana.

 Women and girls from China, Nigeria, Côte d'Ivoire, and Burkina Faso have been subjected to forced prostitution after arriving in Ghana.
 Citizens from other West African countries are subjected to forced labor in Ghana in agriculture or involuntary domestic servitude.
 Trafficking victims endure extremes of harsh treatment, including long hours, debt bondage, lack of pay, physical risks, and sexual abuse.